Antioch International Movement of Churches: Politics

-Life groups
+Life groups and discipleship practices

-Antioch Waco organizes a network of small groups they call "life groups," which meet weekly in homes.
+Antioch Waco organizes a network of small groups they call "life groups", which meet weekly in homes.
 Members compare life groups to the small gatherings of Christians that were common in the New Testament church.
 As Seibert describes this, "Our Sundays are just times of celebration or vision but not really the make or break of everything ...
 We really emphasize what's happening in the small groups as the core of our church."
 Seibert pioneered this concept at Highland Baptist Church, and subsequently brought the same structure to Antioch.

 Sociologists Kevin Dougherty and Andrew Whitehead note that these groups are "widespread in megachurches" where they are especially significant as an organizational strategy to increase participation.
-They note that "[o]ne in five American worshippers belongs to such a group" and that "being involved in a small, intimate gather fellow worshippers is related to positive religious outcomes for individuals."
+They note that "[o]ne in five American worshippers belongs to such a group" and that "being involved in a small, intimate gathering with fellow worshippers is related to positive religious outcomes for individuals."
 In 2011, Dougherty estimated that, at Antioch Waco in particular, as many as 80% of members were "intimately involved" in these groups.
 According to Dougherty, this high participation rate has made Antioch look "almost cult-like in intensity" to some "outsiders," even though the small groups are viewed by "insiders" as central to their membership in the church.

+In 2019, Buzzfeed News reported that some unnamed former members said they felt pressured to spend more time and money on Antioch to recruit and disciple new members.

 International missionary efforts

 Antioch International places a high priority on starting new churches around the world, a focus that grew out of the missionary school that Seibert started while at Highland Baptist.
-Antioch sponsors a ministry in Haiti that is focused on building homes and providing humanitarian aid.
-They are also contributors to Restoration Gateway, a church planting and orphanage project located in Uganda.
-Antioch has also regularly hosted the World Mandate missions conference.
+Antioch regularly hosts the World Mandate missions conference, which attracts attendees from around the globe, with satellite locations in twelve other cities.

+Antioch's missionary school, Antioch Discipleship School, describes itself as a "spiritual development program" that teaches Christians how to "live on mission."
+Students range widely in age and occumpation, meet twice a week, and complete an "international outreach trip" at the end of the semester where they partner with long-term missionaries.

+Antioch sponsors a ministry called "Haiti Transformed," which provides housing and humanitarian aid to victims of the 2010 earthquake in Haiti, including work in the Leogane area.

+Antioch contributes to Restoration Gateway, a church planting and orphanage project located in Uganda.
+As of 2011, the project housed 55 kids from ages 5 to 12, and planned to take on as many as 300 orphans.
+The project runs a brick-production business, and uses this business to provide education and jobs skills to locals.
+As of 2011, the project had built 14 homes, as well as an auditorium, gymnasium, and school, with plans to complete a $750,000 hospital and dental office serving nearby villagers.

+Antioch provides “home groups” for international students, led by international students in their homes, that focus on sharing food from their home countries, bible study, and prayer.